Financial Aid Information

 Summer Graduate Research Assistantship Program

-The Summer Graduate Research Assistantship Program provides $3,000 for doctoral students and $2,500 for master’s students during the summer (minimum of 10 weeks of research).
+The Summer Graduate Research Assistantship Program provides $3,000 for doctoral and MFA students and $2,500 for master’s students in departments that do not offer a doctoral degree.
+The Summer Graduate Research Assistantship Program is competitive and awarding of the funding is not guaranteed.
+The funding is offered during the summer (minimum of 10 weeks of research).
 The goal is to provide funds to enable promising graduate students to remain on task and on campus in their pursuit of a degree.
 Students cannot obtain additional university employment during this period.
+Funds are not renewable.

-To be eligible, the student must be a full-time, full-standing doctoral student at any stage and in any discipline.
+To be eligible, the student must be a full-time, full-standing student at any stage and in any discipline and should have participated in UM’s Three Minute Thesis (R) Competition the previous Fall.
 Preference will be given to doctoral students who have completed their prospectus.
 A limited number of assistantships will also be reserved for master’s (thesis option) track students.
 Online programs are NOT eligible at this time.

 Graduate Assistantships or Instructorships

 Application for a graduate assistantship/instructorship should be made directly to the academic department in which the applicant will pursue a degree.
 International students who attain graduate assistantships that involve any teaching or instruction activities are subject to the Policy on Language Assessment for International Graduate Students.
 Graduate assistantships open to degree-seeking graduate students from any discipline are advertised on the webpage for Open Graduate Assistantship Opportunities.

 Graduate assistantships that require part-time teaching, laboratory assistance, research or other assistance are available in a number of fields and from grant and contracts.
 Certain academic departments offer graduate instructorships, which involves direct responsibility for teaching one or more courses.